 It came back a third time in 2017 on mood-board centered social site, Pinterest, under an “arachnids” board.

-While the Cane Spider is a real species, the Giant Hawaiian Cane Spider, Angolan Witch Spider and Florida Cane Spider are all entirely fake!
+The Cane Spider is actually a real species of spider, also known as the huntsman spider, the giant crab spider, or heteropoda venatoria.
+However, the common names Giant Hawaiian Cane Spider, Angolan Witch Spider and Florida Cane Spider are all entirely fake!
 Cane spiders reside in Hawaii, but barely even have a 5in leg span.
-They almost solely eat insects.
-So, no need to worry or hide your pets.
+They also almost solely eat insects and cockroaches, so, no need to worry or hide your pets.
 Even the world’s largest spiders are much smaller than these!

-With this information, we can rest easy and be prepared for when it comes back in about two years with a scarier name!
-While we wait, might I suggest delving into some of the sounds/art of Paul Santa Maria, the man who fooled us all!
+With this information, we can rest easy and be prepared for when it comes back in about two years with a scarier name for the biggest spider!
+They aren’t poisonous like the Brown Recluse of the Black Widow, because their spider bites do not generate enough venom, so maybe we can consider them as friends.
+But while we wait, might I suggest delving into some of the sounds/art of Paul Santa Maria, the man who fooled us all!
 Here’s a clip of the man himself, explaining what he intended to be a funny creative post.